How To Gently Prepare You Puppy or Dog to Being Left Alone

 Freeze All These

-When you make up these recipes measure how much will fit in to the bones or Kong and make up quite a lot.
+When you make up these recipes measure how much will fit in to the Hooves or Kong and make up quite a lot.
 Freeze them separately.
-When you need to refill the bones simply defrost fill the bone or kong and refreeze.
+When you need to refill the Hooves.
+If there is any left because they eat the hooves as well that what makes them so goo. simply defrost fill the Hoof or Kong and refreeze.
 I buy half a dozen of the hollow bones from the pet shop for this.
 They normally sold with dried meat or cheese in them.

 - Mashed potato, mixed with grated cheese bits of sausage and liver.
 Add a sprinkle of garlic powder and white fish meat, Coley is fine